graphprotocol/indexer/README.md

-                               deployment             [string] [default: "0.01"] --register                   Whether to register the indexer on chain [boolean] [default: true]
+                               deployment             [string] [default: "0.01"] --register                   Whether to register the indexer on chain [boolean] [default: true] --epoch-subgraph-endpoint    Endpoint to query epoch start blocks from [string] [required]

 Cost Models
   --inject-dai  Inject the GRT to DAI/USDC conversion rate into cost model